QLD Rebate

 helpCan I really get free solar panels in Queensland?

 There is no official government "free solar" program in QLD.
-However, by combining federal STC rebates ($2,400-$2,800 for 6.6kW), battery rebates (~$3,300), and interest-free financing from some providers, many Queensland households can get solar installed for $0 upfront with repayments lower than their current electricity bill.
+However, by combining federal STC rebates ($2,400-$2,800 for 6.6kW), the post 1 May 2026 battery rebate ($252/kWh, around $2,520 on a 10kWh battery), and interest-free financing from some providers, many Queensland households can get solar installed for $0 upfront with repayments lower than their current electricity bill.

 helpWhat is the no-cost solar program in QLD?